Sakshinatheswarar Temple, Thiruppurambiyam: Architecture

-Sakshinatheswarar Temple is dedicated to Shiva and is located in Thirupurambiyam, a village in the South Indian stae of Tamil Nadu.
+Sakshinatheswarar Temple is dedicated to Shiva and is located in Thirupurambiyam, a village in the South Indian state of Tamil Nadu.
 The nearest railway station is in Kumbakonam, about 8 kilometres from the place.
 The nearest airport is in Trichy.
-Thirupurambiyam is situated in 5km from the Kumbakonam - Swamimalai main road.
-The temple has a 5-tier Rajagopuram and an outer prakaram(closed precincts of a temple).
+Thirupurambiyam is situated 5km from the Kumbakonam - Swamimalai main road.
+The temple has a 5-tier Rajagopuram and an outer prakaram (closed precincts of a temple).
 The sanctum of Sakshinatheswarar is in the second precinct and the shrine of Amman is located perpendicular to the Swami shrine.
 The shrine is Nandi is located in front of Swami, with the Palipeeda and Dwajasthambam located right behind the Nandi.
 There is a Nataraja hall and a yagasalai.
 There are separate shrines for Natarajar, Somaskanda, Karpaga Vinayagar and Navagrahas.
 There are separate shrines for Nalvar, Dakshinamurthy, Nrithivu Nayakkar, Arthanariswarar, Mahalakshmi, Arumugam, Brahma, Durga and Chandikeswarar.
 There are four water bodies associated with the temple.